Tennessee family loses home after string lights cause electrical fire - NewsBreak

 wkdzradio.com

-A pharmacy on West 7th Street in Hopkinsville was burglarized early Tuesday morning.
-Hopkinsville Police say someone broke into Cayce’s Pharmacy through a front door and took medication.
-No arrest has been made but the report lists the charge as third-degree burglary.
+A car on Elizabeth Drive in Hopkinsville was found to have been damaged Thursday night.
+Hopkinsville Police say sometime between Tuesday and Thursday someone fired a shot into the car.
+No arrest has been made but the report lists the charge as third-degree criminal mischief.

-Note: UPDATE: Power restored to thousands of homes in Clarksville, Montgomery County